Saint Finian’s Bay

 The area got its name from St. Finian, a man who lived in the 10th century and travelled from Skelligs to Keel frequently to say mass.
 St. Finian had a monastery at Keel but the area is much older than that era.
 There is evidence of habitation from the bronze age and there are many souterrains, galtans and the remains of an earthen fort at Rathkerin.

 St.Finian’s Bay has one of the best chocolate shops in Ireland.
 Skelligs Chocolate, Irelands only open-plan chocolate factory!
 Skelligs Chocolate produce a vast range of chocolate products including truffles, bars, tablets and fudge which combine traditional methods and contemporary flavours and designs.
-The multi award winning company also offers courses in chocolate making for kids, beginners and adults.
+The multi award-winning company also offers courses in the chocolate making for kids, beginners and adults.